Family Vacations: Driving with a Baby

 Bring food with you.
 Pack a small cooler with healthy(ish) snacks that will keep you awake and prevent you from stopping when it’s not needed.
 Keep a trash bag handy for easy disposal.

 Travel around Sleep Times: If your baby is napping or sleeping regularly, try to plan your drive around those hours the best you can.
 You will get farther, faster.

 Do NOT text and drive, type and drive, check social media, or even hold your phone to your ear.
 You are carrying the most precious cargo in the world.
 NOTHING is worth losing them.

-Have a VERY safe holiday travel season!
-Enjoy your road trip the best you can.
+Have a VERY safe road trip!
 Remember that in the scheme of life, this is just a blip on the radar screen.
 You can do it – and your family or friends will be SO happy that you did!